There are many floating markets to be found in Bangkok, with Damnoen Saduak being the most popular among tourists.

 Most commonly known as the ‘Maeklong Railway Market’ or the ‘train market’, this is a place like no other, as it’s set on a railway track where a train service still operates to this day.

-Stalls are set out along either sides of the track, with fresh produce displayed under specially made awnings that shield vendors from the sun.
+Stalls are set out along either side of the track, with fresh produce displayed under specially made awnings that shield vendors from the sun.
 When a train approaches, traders spring into action, moving their goods out of the away just enough for the carriages to pass before returning everything back to its place.

-Unfortunately the trains weren’t running during our visit, but you can see a video of it here:
+Unfortunately, the trains weren’t running during our visit, but you can see a video of it here:

 This is a very unique place for travellers like us, but it doesn’t seem all that convenient for the locals.
 I asked Piyaporn why they’re still here, and she explained that the market was actually set up here first, and the train tracks were built through it.
 The stallholders decided they weren’t going to be pushed out of their spot, so they stayed put and kept trading, even after the station was opened.